Plombo/vcromclaim/README.md

 * NEO GEO: The BIOS used for Neo Geo games (MVS verison for some, AES version for some) is extracted, but many of the support ROMS (e.g. 000-lo.lo, sfix.sfix, etc) are NOT extracted at this time.
-* Extracted Famicom Disk System games are often modified for Virtual Console (such as the disk swapping screens being removed).
-For example, when the VC version of Bio Miracle Bokutte Upa is played in a "normal" emulator, it will display a flashing "Wait" screen when you are supposed to swap disk side.
 * Some ROMs have been customized for the VC emulators, and are not playable or have issues in other emulators.
 This includes:
   * Bio Miracle Bokutte Upa (FDS) - instead of asking the player to swap disk,